|Born||in Hartford, Connecticut, USA|

-Born May 12, 1907 in Hartford, Connecticut, she was the daughter of a doctor and a suffragette, both of whom always encouraged her to speak her mind, develop it fully, and exercise her body to its full potential.
-An athletic tomboy as a child, she was also very close to her brother, Tom, and was devastated at age 14 to find him dead, the apparent result of accidentally hanging himself while practicing a hanging trick their father had taught them.
-For many years after this, Katharine used his birthdate, November 8, as her own.
-She then became very shy around girls her age, and was largely schooled at home.
-She did attend Bryn Mawr College, however, and it was here that she decided to become an actress, appearing in many of their productions.
+Katharine Hepburn was born on May 12, 1907 in Hartford, Connecticut to a suffragist and a doctor who both always encouraged her to speak her mind, develop it fully, and exercise her body to its full potential.
+An athletic tomboy as a child, she was very close to her brother Tom; at 14 she was devastated to find him dead, the apparent result of accidentally hanging himself while practicing a hanging trick their father had taught them.
+For many years afterward, she used his November 8 birthdate as her own.
+She became shy around girls her age and was largely schooled at home.
+She did attend Bryn Mawr College, where she decided to become an actress, appearing in many of their productions.

 After graduating, she began getting small roles in plays on Broadway and elsewhere.
-She always attracted attention in these parts, especially for her role in "Art and Mrs. Bottle" (1931); then, she finally broke into stardom when she took the starring role of the Amazon princess Antiope in "A Warrior's Husband" (1932).
-The inevitable film offers followed, and after making a few screen tests, she was cast in A Bill of Divorcement (1932), opposite John Barrymore.
+She always attracted attention, especially for her role in "Art and Mrs. Bottle" (1931).
+She finally broke into stardom when she took the starring role of the Amazon princess Antiope in "A Warrior's Husband" (1932).
+The inevitable film offers followed; after make a few screen tests, she was cast in A Bill of Divorcement (1932), opposite John Barrymore.
 The film was a hit, and after agreeing to her salary demands, RKO signed her to a contract.
 She made five films between 1932 and 1934.
-For her third, Morning Glory (1933) she won her first Academy Award.
-Her fourth, Little Women (1933) was the most successful picture of its day.
+For her third, Morning Glory (1933), she won her first Academy Award.
+Her fourth, Little Women (1933), was the most successful picture of its day.

 With so many flops, she came to be labeled "box-office poison."
 She decided to go back to Broadway to star in "The Philadelphia Story" (1938), and was rewarded with a smash.
 She quickly bought the film rights, and so was able to negotiate her way back to Hollywood on her own terms, including her choice of director and co-stars.
 The film version of The Philadelphia Story (1940), was a box-office hit, and Hepburn, who won her third Oscar nomination for the film, was bankable again.
 For her next film, Woman of the Year (1942), she was paired with Spencer Tracy, and the chemistry between them lasted for eight more films, spanning the course of 25 years, and a romance that lasted that long off-screen.
 (She received her fourth Oscar nomination for the film.)
 Their films included the very successful Adam's Rib (1949), Pat and Mike (1952), and Desk Set (1957).